NikkiBeee/quio-assessment/README.md

         M = 13 - 9 + 2(1)
         M = 6
 * Unusual Bug.
 I tested running the interview function in interview3.py twice, and received expected results.
+Please give a nudge in the right direction.

-#Notes
+# Notes
 Errors found with prospector tool:

   interview2.py